-Exploring My Autism After Being Diagnosed as an Adult
+Exploring My Autism Whilst Being Diagnosed as an Adult

 Since my diagnosis started, there has been a lot of stress and waiting, but I now receive specialized autism support at sixth form, which being in my last year is a lot to fit in.
 However it is crucial, and extraordinarily useful.
 I’ve also decided to defer attending university for a year.
 Having now applied for 2019, I have some time to look at options available to me and wait for my diagnosis to be complete.

 This is all still very new to me in some ways, even if familiar in others.
 I need a lot of time just to adjust to this change and I do not have it.
 This should come as no surprise to anyone who has some knowledge of autism — change is extremely difficult, especially under pressure.